 St. Joseph’s University

 Pennsylvania State University

-ShaVon has served as the principal of Henry C. Lea Elementary School since 2016.
-Under her leadership, Lea decreased the number of students that scored Below Basic in the English/Language Arts Pennsylvania System of School Assessment (PSSA) from 32% in 2016 to 20% in 2018.
+ShaVon has served as Deputy Chief of the Office of Specialized Services since 2020.
+In this role, Shavon provides oversight of the District’s Special Education Programs.
+Prior to this role, ShaVon was the principal of Henry C. Lea Elementary School since 2016.
+Under her leadership, the Lea School improved the most in the School Progress Report over a four year period and was recognized for achieving the highest four year growth on the School Progress Report (SPR) across the entire district.
+Further, Lea School decreased the number of students that scored Below Basic on the English/Language Arts Pennsylvania System of School Assessment (PSSA) from 32% in 2016 to 20% in 2018.
 Similarly, Lea decreased the number of students that scored Below Basic on the math PSSA from 76% in 2016 to 63.2% in 2018.
-Lea also decreased the number of students that scored Below Basic on the science PSSA from 54.4% in 2016 to 35.3% in 2018.
-Lea is a University of Pennsylvania Partnership School and a Good to Great Literacy Grant award winner.
+In addition, Lea School achieved an 86% Progress score in 2018-19 and improved its Climate SPR score from 50% in 2016-17 to 50% in 2018-19.
+Lea School also decreased the number of students that scored Below Basic on the science PSSA from 54.4% in 2016 to 35.3% in 2018.
+Lea School is a University of Pennsylvania Partnership School, Pennsylvania Society and Good to Great Literacy Grant award winner.

 ShaVon has been an educator since 2000.
 Prior to becoming a principal, ShaVon served as a middle and high school teacher, a district-level student support and special education administrator, a public finance and school law attorney, and an adjunct professor.
+She is a board member for The Fund for the School District of Philadelphia.
 ShaVon grew up in Willow Grove, PA and attended Abington High School.